RobReho/markerlessBoMI_Game/README.md

 At the end of a session it is possible to start again from the initial configuration.

 ## Limitations
-The BoMI applications shows some issues in the calibration ov the virtual cursor, therefore the overall application is rather uncomfortable to use.
+The BoMI applications shows some issues in the calibration of the virtual cursor, therefore the overall application is rather uncomfortable to use.

 ## Further developement
 Being able to customize (within the app) the position of the cubes before every session, and store the most frequent configurations would be the next add-on.